substack/node-marx/README.markdown

 Return an object mapping worker names to objects mapping how many of each type of work each worker should perform.

+If the workers don't have enough capacity to do the work, the extra work will appear in an `'_overflow'` key in the result.

 install
 =======